tsalomon/typeracer-csv/README.md

 # Typeracer CSV

 Typeracer requires you to have a paid account for you to export your data into a CSV format.
-This is a (hacky) workaround for that to export your race data into a CSV format by scraping data off the history page and storing into a file.
+This is a (hacky) workaround to export your race data into a CSV format through web scraping.

 ## Requirements
+ - datetime
  - pandas
- - selenium(with a webdrivers executable in your PATH)
+ - selenium (with a webdrivers executable in your PATH)